kreier/labs/README.md

 ## Equilibrium and neutralization

-- Titration from early 2019 will follow. around equilibrium point some 15 minutes!
+- [Titration](titration) from early 2019 will follow. around equilibrium point some 15 minutes!
+- 2020-12-04 [Titration](titration) of unknown 1% - 3% CH3COOH solution with 0.5M NaOH solution and phenolphtalein as indicator

 # [Investigations, sometimes related to IAs and EEs](ee)